 1. The billing and shipping addresses don’t match.

+Is the customer's billing address different than the shipping address?
 While this one by itself isn’t an automatic reason for alarm, it’s something to take note of—especially if the billing, shipping, and IP addresses are all states or even countries apart.

 2. The order values are abnormally high, with expedited shipping.

 Again, this by itself isn’t a reason to instantly deny the purchase, but be smart about it.
 Is the “customer” ordering an abnormally large amount of product?
 Are they paying more for shipping than the product itself?
-Like, $50 of shipping for a $25 purchase?
+Like, $500 of shipping for a $250 purchase?

 To further ease your mind, confirm that the credit card’s issuing country and billing address country are the same.
 Sometimes, honest customers made an honest typo and there’s no cause for alarm—simply call them to confirm their billing address.

-4. The order was placed with a Proxy server.
+6. The order was placed with a Proxy server.

 Not everyone uses a Proxy server for evil, but fraudsters definitely like them.
 It’s an easy way to trick merchants into thinking the “customer” is in New York, rather than in a high risk country like Nigeria or Romania.

-5. They’ve got a shady email address.
+7. They have a shady email address.

 Would a real customer have an email like firstname.lastname@example.org?
 Maybe.
 Probably not.
 Yeah, it’s pretty unlikely.
 It only takes a second to check the customer’s email, and usually the “address” they give you will be a dead giveaway for fraud.

 Calling will not only verify they’ve provided you with the correct phone number, but also give you a chance to speak with them, ask questions, and request further confirmation of their identity.
 The customer will appreciate your dedication to security.

-- For expensive items, always require a signature and never leave the package at the door.
+- For expensive items, require a signature and never leave the package at the door.
 Sometimes fraudsters will have the product shipped to an abandoned house where they can pick it up without giving away their true location.